 The Basics of Fibre and Why We Need It

 Fibre is a type of carbohydrate that our bodies can't fully digest.
 Unlike other carbs that break down into sugar molecules, fibre passes through the digestive system mostly intact.
-This process helps regulate the body’s use of sugars and contributes to digestive health.
+This process contributes to digestive health and helps support regular bowel function.
 Fibre comes in two main types:

 - Soluble Fibre: Dissolves in water and forms a gel-like substance.